Israeli air strike kills three Gaza militants: Islamic Jihad

 Israel pulled its troops and settlers out of the Gaza Strip in 2005, but maintains a naval and air blockade of the enclave and severely restricts the overland movement of people and goods across the volatile border.

-Reporting by Nidal al-Mughrabi; Writing by Allyn Fisher-Ilan, Editing by Crispian Balmer
+Reporting by Nidal al-Mughrabi; Writing by Allyn Fisher-Ilan, Editing by Jeffrey Heller